 Festivals run typically 3 hours: 1-2 hours for team reviewing sessions, a short break, then the awards ceremony.

 Reviewing sessions are short interviews between reviewers and teams where teams describe their season, model and poster.
 Reviewers can be older students, teachers, or recruited volunteers trained to review.
-Most reviewing sessions are question and answer although some teams elect to prepare a short, 2-3 minute presentation.
+Teams are recommended to prepare a short, 2-3 minute presentation to convey their journey.
+The remaining time during a reviewing session is question and answer.

 The awards ceremony celebrates every team and every participant.
 FIRST LEGO League Explore awards highlight areas where teams excelled.